PAIGE BARTHOLOMEW

 Which Therapists ARE Listed as In-Network?

-It's common practice among new graduates, fresh out of school, to build their client-bases by signing up for in-network insurance panels, even if it means accepting significantly reduced rates - sometimes at a fraction of their standard fee - in exchange for a chance to build experience.
+It's common practice among new graduates, fresh out of school, to build their client-bases by signing up for in-network insurance panels, even if it means accepting significantly reduced rates - at a fraction of their standard fee - in exchange for a chance to build experience.

 Nothing compares to the insight and finesse